dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 # How to use HTTP outcalls: GET
 ## Overview
 A minimal example to make a `GET` HTTPS request.
 The sample code is in both Motoko and Rust.
 This sample canister sends a GET request to the Coinbase API and retrieves some historical data about the ICP token.

-The main intent of this canister is informational for developers.
+**The main intent of this canister is to show developers how to make idempotent GET requests.**

 This example takes less than 5 minutes to complete.

 ## Sample Dapp

-The sample canister exposes a public method, which makes an HTTPS GET request under the hood.
+The sample canister exposes a public method, which makes a GET request under the hood.

 ![Candid web UI](../_attachments/https-get-candid-2-motoko.webp)